hjferguson/birth_bot_v2/README.md

     You may not have permissions so run this and try again: chmod +x setup.sh

-🟢After running the set up, add your credentials to .env and the people you want to message in birthdays.csv
+🟢After running the set up, add your credentials to .env and the people you want to message in birthdays.csv.
+For formatting, use a '+' followed by the country calling code, then the number.
+For the day and month entry, if single digit, just use the digit.
+Don't use '0'
+    For example:

+    Correct:
+    +11234567890,Harlan,3,30 ✅
+    Bad Month:
+    +11234567890,Harlan,03,30⛔
+    Bad Day:
+    +11234567890,Harlan,3,06 ⛔
+    Bad Number:
+    1234567890,Harlan,3,30   ⛔

 🟢Run main.py when you are ready to start.
-I have it set up to run everyday at 12pm using cron jobs on my Pi3.
+I have it set up to run everyday at 9am using cron jobs on my Pi3.